 - This is about individuals and rewards someone who works at a school / academy for their efforts in creating school trips and promoting the value of learning outside the classroom.

-- It can be anybody involved in organising trips but it’s not open to staff at providers, just those who work at a school.
+- It can be anybody involved in organising trips but it’s not open to staff at providers, just those who work at a school / academy.

 - The person nominating can keep their nomination private and anonymous.

-- When nominating, you will be asked the reason for your nomination (up to 150 words), giving examples of educational visits that the person has organised or has been involved with, where possible.
+- When nominating, you are asked the reason for your nomination (up to 150 words), giving examples of educational visits that the person has organised or has been involved with, where possible.

 Stay up to date with the School Travel Awards and all the other content from School Travel Organiser by subscribing to the free email newsletter via this link.